Underwater Image Enhancement via Dehazing and Color Restoration: Experiments

 \subsection{Implementation Details}

 Our experiments were conducted on both synthetic underwater datasets~\cite{UWCNN} and real underwater dataset UIEBD~\cite{WaterNet_UIEBD}.
 In the synthetic underwater dataset, the reference images followed real color distributions, whereas the synthetic images simulated 10 different underwater degradation environments (I, IA, IB, II, and III simulated open sea underwater environments; 1, 3, 5, 7, and 9 simulated nearshore underwater environments).
 Each category of synthetic images had 1449 images, which were paired with reference images.
 We randomly selected 300 paired images from each category as the training set.
-The UIEBD dataset comprised 890 pairs of real underwater-reference images and 60 real underwater images without pairs.
+The UIEBD dataset includes 890 paired underwater real images and reference images, as well as 60 unpaired underwater real images.
 The reference images were obtained through enhancement using various traditional methods.
 We randomly partitioned 800 paired images as the training set.
 All images were resized to $256\times256$ for training, and we augmented the dataset by applying random flips and rotations.

 The experiments were conducted on tow NVIDIA GPUs (GeForce GTX 2080Ti) using the PyTorch 1.7.1 framework on an Ubuntu 16.04 system.
-We trained the network using the Adam optimizer with an initial learning rate of 0.001 and decayed it by a factor of $\frac{1}{2}$ every 50 epochs.
-We set the number of training iterations to 300 epochs and the batch size to 4.
+We adopt the AdamW optimizer with hyperparameters ${\beta}_{1}=0.9$ and ${\beta}_{2}=0.999$, initializing the learning rate at $1\times 10^{-3}$.
+A cosine annealing scheduler (CosineAnnealingLR) progressively adjusts the learning rate from $1\times 10^{-3}$ to $1\times 10^{-7}$ over 400 training epochs, with a batch size of 4.